iotaledger/iota-wiki/iota/use/wallets/firefly/faq-and-troubleshooting.md

 For now, the migration will be done via PC.
 Once Chrysalis is complete, we will focus on the mobile app!

 #### I have 20 addresses on my Ledger Nano S. Is that a problem?
-I heard about this memory problem where only two addresses can be emptied at once.
+I heard about this memory problem where only two addresses can be emptied at once

 The migration will bundle addresses together to avoid issues.
 Have a look at this article by the IOTA community for further information about how to consolidate your tokens.